jackw01/scanlight/hw_v2.md

 The web app for controlling scanlight v3 is available [here](https://jackw01.github.io/scanlight/automation/app/dist/index.html).
 A Chromium-based web browser is required as other browser engines do not support the WebUSB/WebSerial API.

 The [source code for the Pi Pico firmware](https://github.com/jackw01/scanlight/automation/firmware_sl2), a [ready-to-flash firmware binary](https://github.com/jackw01/scanlight/automation/build/firmware_sl2), and the [source code for the remote control web app](https://github.com/jackw01/scanlight/automation/app_sl2) can be downloaded from the GitHub repository.
+The firmware is implemented using the RP2040 SDK and the web app is made with [Vue](https://github.com/vuejs) and [Vuetify](https://github.com/vuetifyjs/vuetify).